Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 Admission Requirements

-If you are applying from an Ontario high school, you must present:
+If you are a Group A applicant, you must present:

 Canadian High School Students From Outside of Ontario

-If you are applying from a Canadian province or territory (other than Ontario and Quebec), you must complete all requirements for your high school diploma, including specific subject requirements.
+If you are applying from a Canadian province or territory outside of Ontario, you must complete all requirements for your high school diploma, including specific subject requirements.

 Home-schooled Applicants